 “Fabulous Fabric Selection”

 What factors are important in choosing fabrics that will work well together in a quilt?
 Allison talks about color, value, scale, repetition and the many elements that are key in making your quilt sing.
+This is a great lecture to help you use your stash and learn to branch out in your fabric combinations.

 “I just wanted to write and thank you for your fascinating lecture on Quilts Around the World.
 We received such great feedback from the guild members who really enjoyed your presentation.
 You have the most amazing collection of fabrics, clothing, beading and quilts; it’s obviously been a passion of yours for many years, and it showed in your lecture.
 Thank you again, it’s not easy to find a lecturer who appeals to a large group of quilters each with their own talents and interests.”